ayush4ise/budgeted-attack-defense-game/README.md

 - The function `game_lingo_model` in ['utils.py'](utils.py) is used to run the LINGO models and get the results.

 - We implement a plotting function in [`plot_generator.py`](plot_generator.py) to generate plots for different algorithms by varying the parameters alpha, beta, and A. The plots are saved in the [`plots`](plots) folder.

+## Date - 02 August 2025

+- We implement a utility function class in [`utility_function.py`](utility_function.py) for all functions related to utility functions, including estimation and optimization for both the attacker and defender.

+- The utility funciton class can be used in the iterative algorithm to optimize the utility functions.
+It currently supports **quadratic** utility functions, and can be extended to support other types of utility functions.

 ## Algorithms